smilodon76/RXOS-amdOS-zergpool/README.md

 in zergpool the profitability seen in the output of the miner is calculated with the zergpool api  earnings-power usage cost. if you do not want to subtract the energy consumption in zwatts put all the algorithms to 0

+if the zergool api does not work properly, the miner will work with the last algorithm in alphabetical order, which is currently verthash.

 # for other coins and pools

 type $ conf and write on globalminer phoenixminer or teamredminer